D-singh121/LMS_Deployment/README.md

 ---
 ## Some Configuration for Nginx with Vite
-Add the 'nginx.conf' file in client folder with below content.
+Add the `nginx.conf` file in client folder with below content.
 ```bash
 server {
     listen 80;